jjw867/cockroach-rpm/README.md

 - [ ] Fix it so it's not 22.1.2 specific.
 - [ ] Add cgroup, might be useful for segregating metrics.
 - [ ] Support running multiple instances for NUMA.
-And no, turing it off in the BIOS will not resolve NUMA being a performance hit.
+And no, turing off NUMA in the BIOS will not make NUMA go away.
 - [ ] Maybe get a script to distribute keys to new nodes, really an exercise for the end user's environment.
 - [ ] Improve the stop process, I have concerns about going too fast to shutdown.
 - [ ] Script to retire this node?
-- [ ] SELinux support
+- [ ] SELinux support.
 - [ ] We assume we're using chrony for time synchronization.
 It's possible NTP is being used.
 We should also whine about using systemd for time sync.
-- [ ] Eventually make this build process part of the factory that builds cockroach releases (* paging engineering *)
+- [ ] Eventually make this build process part of the factory that builds cockroach releases (* paging engineering *).
-- [ ] Test on RHEL 9 and RHEL 9 variants
+- [ ] Test on RHEL 9 and RHEL 9 variants.
-- [ ] Test on more RHEL 8 variants
+- [ ] Test on more RHEL 8 variants.
-- [ ] Test on Fedora
+- [ ] Test on Fedora.

 ## Issues

 - [ ] The systemd service file needs more testing for edge cases.
 - [ ] Restart on failure in the systemd service file is either a bad idea or a good idea.
 - [ ] Something odd with the cockroach binary and the shell environment to get an SQL prompt is going sideways.
 Need to investigate.
-- [ ] Only tested on RHEL 8 and Centos Stream 8
+- [ ] Only tested on RHEL 8 and Centos Stream 8.

 ## Testing needed

+- [ ] Needs more, you've been warned

 ## Possible future changes/fixes